saddit/argmous/README.md

 ## Quick Start

-1. add dependence to your `POM.XML`
+1. add dependences to your `POM.XML`

    ```xml
    <dependency>